 Is retail arbitrage legal?
-This query has perplexed numerous entrepreneurs, online merchants, and those hoping to initiate a side job.
+This query has perplexed numerous entrepreneurs, online merchants, and those hoping to start their first side hustle.
 This comprehensive blog post will delve into retail arbitrage, exploring its legality and providing valuable insights for those considering this business model.

 We will begin by examining the basics of retail arbitrage and discussing its pros and cons.
 Next, we’ll navigate Amazon’s rules and regulations to ensure your venture remains compliant with its policies while avoiding common pitfalls that can lead to account suspension.